BolajiAyodeji/Blogposts/ck132inhz004kqns1mo2ixtph.md

 ## Bonus

-If you don't have npm, Node and Heroku CLI installed or a Heroku account already here's a quick bonus [ Yes, you're welcome :) ].
+If you don't have npm, Node, and Heroku CLI installed or a Heroku account already here's a quick bonus [ Yes, you're welcome :) ].

 ### Installing npm and Node